C4ptainCrunch/thesis/source/index.rst

 Results of the jobs submited to AWS Batch can then be found in AWS CloudWatch.
-They are downloaded with a script available in the Appendix and then stored in :code:`source/data/*.jsonl`.
-These results are then processed and normalised.
+They are downloaded with a script available in the Annex XXX and then stored in :code:`source/data/*.jsonl`.
+These results are then processed and normalised and made available in Pandas DataFrame :cite:`pandas` importable with the following code.